Sword of Kings: Plot

 Uhtred heads to Lundene (London), which is held by Æthelstan's men.
 He spots Waormund there, but Waormund gets away.
 Uhtred becomes concerned when he discovers that Merewalh, the commander of the garrison, has taken most of his men and marched east, having been deceived into believing that an enemy army is approaching.
 Before Uhtred can do anything, Waormund and his men open one of the city's gates, letting in Æthelhelm's army.
 The city falls.

 Uhtred's party hides, then steals a ship and flees.
 By bad luck, Waormund sees him and sets out in pursuit with a large force.
 Eventually, Uhtred is trapped.
 He gives himself up so his men (as well as women and children he took responsibility for) have a chance to get away.
 Waormund humiliates him, but does not kill him immediately, as he wants to do so before a much larger audience, in Lundene.
 Fortunately, some of Merewalh's cavalrymen show up and free Uhtred.

-Uhtred persuades Merewalh to give him a portion of his warriors and to agree to his plan to attack Lundene, despite being seriously outnumbered.
+Uhtred persuades Merewalh to give him 180 of his warriors and to agree to his plan to attack Lundene, despite being seriously outnumbered.
 They have no real choice, as Æthelhelm keeps growing stronger as reinforcements continue arriving.
 Messengers are sent to fetch Æthelstan's army, which is supposed to be nearby.
 Uhtred and his men ride boldly into the city, masquerading as some of Æthelhelm's allies.
-They seize a city gate - Crepelgate - and hold it long enough for Æthelstan to charge through.
-A sizeable part of Æthelhelm's forces are from East Anglia and have no real stomach for battle; as Uhtred had hoped, they stay out of the fighting, as do many others. Æthelstan wins. Æthelhelm is killed trying to flee. Ælfweard is captured and personally executed by Æthelstan.
+They seize a city gate – Crepelgate – and hold it long enough for Æthelstan to charge through.
+During the ensuing battle, Uhtred kills Waormund in single combat.
+A sizeable part of Æthelhelm's forces are from East Anglia and have no real stomach for battle; as Uhtred had hoped, they stay out of the fighting. Æthelstan wins. Æthelhelm is killed trying to flee, while Ælfweard is captured and personally executed by his half-brother Æthelstan.

-Uhtred is told that the plague has broken out in the north; his wife, son-in-law and grandchildren are dead.
+Uhtred is told that an outbreak of the plague in the north has claimed his wife, son-in-law and grandchildren.

+Reception

+Kirkus Reviews said the Sword of Kings "is historical adventure on a grand scale" and compared it to "the works of Conn Iggulden and Minette Walters", highlighting how "Cornwell paints vivid images of the filth in the Temes and in cities like Lundene".
+They noted that "few women are active characters", though "the action is believable if often gruesome and loathsome, and it never lets up for long".